-Otterton, Budleigh Salterton, Devon EX9 7HU
+Otterton, Budleigh Salterton, Devon EX9 7HU 01395 568326

-01395 568326 adminotterton@thelink.academy http://otterton.thelink.academy
+adminotterton@thelink.academy http://otterton.thelink.academy

-Our Ethos - we ask parents to respect our ethos and its importance to the school community.
-This does not affect the right of all parents to apply and be considered for a place here:
+Our ethos - we ask parents and carers to respect our ethos and its importance to the school community.
+This doesn't affect the right to apply for a place here or how that application would be considered.